ory/docs/docs/oathkeeper/api-access-rules.md

   available authorizers, click [here](pipeline/authz.md).
 - `mutators`: A list of mutation handlers that transform the HTTP request before forwarding it.
 A common use case is generating a new set of credentials (for example JWT) which then will be forwarded to the upstream server.
-When using ORY Oathkeeper's Decision API, it's expected that the API Gateway forwards the mutated HTTP Headers to the upstream server.
+When using Ory Oathkeeper's Decision API, it's expected that the API Gateway forwards the mutated HTTP Headers to the upstream server.
 For the full list of available mutators, click [here](pipeline/mutator.md).